Civil Engineer Cover Letter Samples (Email Examples)

 Dear Hiring Manager,

-As you write your cover letter, remember to show your professional side.
-An engineering cover letter is technical, but you must remember that the hiring manager is a human being you must convince using your personality.
+Remember to show your professional side.
+An engineering cover letter is technical, but you must remember that the hiring manager is a human being whom you must convince using your personality.
 Therefore, ensure you maintain both a rational and emotional tone.

 Do’s and Don’ts

-Whether you are applying in a private or a government sector, remember and follow the the essential elements to write a compelling and convincing cover letter for a civil engineering job.
+Whether you are applying in the private or government sector, remember and follow the essential elements to write a compelling and convincing cover letter for a civil engineering job.

 Do’s

-Here are some tips that you should observe and follow as you write your civil engineering cover letter:
+Here are some tips that you should observe and follow:

 Write your cover letter as you prepare a sales pitch.
-That means that you should make your cover letter enjoyable in a way that will grasp their attention from beginning to end.
-Focus on why the company should hire you, how you would benefit if hired, and the qualification you have that make you an excellent civil engineer.
+That means that you should make it enjoyable in a way that will grasp their attention from beginning to end.
+Focus on why the company should hire you, how you would benefit if hired, and the qualifications you have that make you an excellent candidate.

 Research the company properly

 You also need to express your passion for the company you are applying to, which is only possible if you have done your research.
-Ensure that you find out about your civil engineering position, the person in charge of hiring you, and any other relevant information about the company.
-You can also research the company’s culture by looking at their website.
+Ensure that you find out about the job, the person in charge of hiring you, and any other relevant information about the company.
+You can also research the company’s culture by looking at its website.
 This way, you will be able to shape your cover letter to suit the company’s expectations.

 Show your dedication

-Try and find out more about the company as that will also attract the attention and interest of the hiring manager.
-Show the hiring manager that you are a dedicated individual and will benefit the company by creating a link between your skills, expertise, and qualifications with the company’s operations and goals.
+Try to find out more about the company, as that will also attract the attention and interest of the hiring manager.
+Show the hiring manager that you are a dedicated individual and will benefit the company by creating a link between your skills, expertise, and qualifications and the company’s operations and goals.

 Use suitable keywords

-In the case of large companies, you will need to use the right keywords in your cover letter to ensure that those automated applicant tracking systems select you.
-These systems help hire managers to sort out piles of cover letters easier and faster.
+In the case of large companies, you will need to use the right keywords to ensure that those automated applicant tracking systems select you.
+These systems help hiring managers sort out piles of applications easier and faster.
 Without the right keywords, you are likely to be eliminated from the pool of potential job candidates.

 Use data in numbers